Indicates a link to their page in the database.

 Most of his wood art is reminiscent of the old-style tattoos he used to give.
 In fact, the wood panels adorning his shop are identical to the tattoo drawings that used to hang on his studio walls.

 He's discovered wood burning can be just as demanding as tattooing.
 A mistake is permanent and must therefore be avoided.
-If an error is made, it
+If an error is made, it must either be concealed or the whole image must be altered to accommodate it.

 Still, in some ways, wood burning is much easier.